Traditional marketers and today’s sales engineers don’t always speak the same language.

 To bridge this gap, it’s best to leverage technical marketing.

-Technical Marketing is any method of direct marketing focused on the specifications and key features of a product or tool, aimed toward granting customers a technological understanding.
+Technical Marketing is any method of direct marketing that’s focused on the key features of a product.

 Additionally, the term has also been used to define any use of modern technology as a marketing tool.